Former Fox News Reporter To Lead State Department Agency Combating Foreign Propaganda And Disinformation

 Gabrielle’s selection was not out of the blue, as she was publicly considered late last year.
 Her experience outside of her time at Fox News includes being a U.S. Navy fighter pilot and participating in intelligence operations.
-She is not the first Trump Administration hire from Fox, the preferred news network of the president.
+She is not the first Trump Administration hire from Fox News, the preferred news network of the president.
 Also hailing from that network are State Department Spokesperson Heather Nauert and White House Communications Chief Bill Shine.

-A State Department spokesperson applauded Gabrielle’s credentials, calling out in particular her experience as a CIA-trained human intelligence operations officer, foreign liaison officer, and United States Navy program director.
+A State Department spokesperson applauded Gabrielle’s credentials, calling out in particular her experience as a CIA-trained human intelligence operations officer, foreign liaison officer, and U.S. Navy program director.

 Despite Gabrielle’s military and intelligence background, critics have been quick to point out that she does not seem to have the experience expected from someone in a critical role within the Global Engagement Center.